PublicisSapient/devops-chatgpt-comment-pull-request/README.md

 - A `token limit` for both `prompt` and `response` can be set to control costs.
 In the event that the token limit is reached a comment will not be created.
 The default limit is `10000` prompt tokens and `512` response tokens.
 For PRs with lots of changes, this limit will most likely need to be increased.
 - Prompts can be segmented into `multipe requests` to OpenAIApi and collated into a single response by setting the input `segment-size`, defaults to 3096.
 - The comment will be generated based on the `Pull Request Title` and a comparison of the file changes between the `Head SHA` of the pull request branch and the `Base SHA` (I.E Main branch).
 - A `custom prompt` can be configured allowing for flexibiliy in the response from ChatGPT.
 This can be configured via the input `custom-prompt`.
-The default value is `Given all the parts.
-Summarize the changes in 300 words or less`.
+The default value is `Combining each part.
+Summarize the changes in 300 words or less based on the pull request title and file changes.`.
 - Specific files and paths can be ignored when generating the changes by configuring the input `ignore-paths`.
 - The model used can be configured by setting the input `model`.
 The default model is `gpt-3.5-turbo`